shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

     EX: “Give a creature +1” means select a creature and increase its bonus power value by 1.
 -   Activate – use a creature’s ability.
 Triggering a creature’s ability as a reaction counts as activating it.
 Activating an ability adds it to the moment, or creates a new moment if it’s the first activated ability on a player’s turn.
 -   Arrive – a creature arrives when it is played from a hand to the landmark
+-   Arriving [creature] – a creature is the arriving creature when it is played from a hand to a landmark.
+This word is used in abilities that react to a creature arriving, such as with the **Greeting** and **Ambush** keyword triggers
 -   Army – a pile of creatures from which you may construct a hand for a landmark.
 It is not ordered and you may look at its contents at any time.
 You keep this hidden from the other players.
 -   Bad Value – a value that players typically don’t want on their creatures, i.e. they want the value to be 0.
 -   Big – having a high base power